Romani people in Slovakia: History

+Origin

+The Romani people in Slovakia originated in Northern India, from the northwestern Indian regions of Rajasthan and Punjab.

+The linguistic evidence has indisputably shown that roots of Romani language lie in India: the language has grammatical characteristics of Indo-Aryan languages and shares with them a big part of the basic lexicon, for example, body parts or daily routines.

+More exactly, Romani shares the basic lexicon with Hindi and Punjabi.
+It shares many phonetic features with Marwari, while its grammar is closest to Bengali.

+Genetic findings in 2012 suggest the Romani originated in northwestern India and migrated as a group.

+According to a genetic study in 2012, the ancestors of present scheduled tribes and scheduled caste populations of northern India, traditionally referred to collectively as the Ḍoma, are the likely ancestral populations of modern European Roma.

+In February 2016, during the International Roma Conference, the Indian Minister of External Affairs stated that the people of the Roma community were children of India.
+The conference ended with a recommendation to the Government of India to recognize the Roma community spread across 30 countries as a part of the Indian diaspora.

 Migration to Slovakia

 The first record of sightings of small groups of Romani within the area of present-day Slovakia are from 1322 AD, when the region was part of the Kingdom of Hungary.
 Major waves of Romani nomads were recorded from 1417 onwards.
 In 1423 they received a decree from the Hungarian king Sigismund of Luxemburg at Szepes Castle, granting them Europe-wide right of passage and the right to settle.
 They proved to be useful metal workers for the royal armies fighting the Turks.

 Through the ensuing centuries, whilst in western and central Europe Romani were treated violently and often expelled, the Hungarian Kingdom and Habsburg Monarchy in general provided a tolerant and stable safe-haven for the Romani community.
 In the 18th century, Joseph II of the house of Habsburg attempted to 'civilize' the Romani, for example by prohibiting their dress and customs and educating them.
 However these efforts generally failed.